The Power of Positive Thinking and Business Success

 Sometimes the biggest challenge once you’ve mastered your own belief system, is rallying the people around you.
 This has been a challenge for professionals and leaders trying to create powerful teams for countless years.

-How do you create success in an environment where you have all different types of personalities in one place who are experiencing different realities, while also sometimes dealing with the “system” you’re working in, and the perceived limitations your company, clients, whoever or whatever is opposing on you.
+How do you create success in an environment where you have all different types of personalities in one place who are experiencing different realities, while also sometimes dealing with the “system” you’re working in, and the perceived limitations your company, clients, whoever, or whatever is opposing you.
 Notice I said “perceived” limitations.

 I’m not gonna lie and say it’s easy.
 There are many factors that play into someone’s happiness with his or her work environment.
 But the change starts with you.

-If you take responsibility for your own self, your own actions, your own work, your own attitude every single day, and you make it the best that you can, you are going to overcome roadblocks.
+If you take responsibility for your own self, your own actions, your own work, your own attitude every single day, and you make it the best that you can, then you are going to overcome roadblocks.

 There’s no way you cannot overcome challenges when you take responsibility for being the best professional you can be.

-If you ever feel frustrated with the people you work with, your clients, your boss, your company, you are allowing yourself to be dictated by things that really have no control over you.
+If you ever feel frustrated with the people you work with, your clients, your boss, or your company, then you are allowing yourself to be dictated by things that really have no control over you.
 Once you give those things attention, once you give into the notion that things can’t change, they won’t change.

-Make a vow not to accept other’s ideas of how things are, and pave the way of how you know it can be.
+Make a vow not to accept others’ ideas of how things are, and pave the way of how you know it can be.
 No matter how big of a problem you are facing at work, the minute you believe that there is a solution, and that you are willing to take it on, your professional success will come.

 “But the people I work with,” you say.